 June 17th, 2020

 Are you ready for the business travel trends of the future?
-Read on to look out what business travel tips the travel industry is expecting to figure get in 2020 and beyond.
+Read on to look out what business travel tips the travel industry is expecting in 2020 and beyond.

 The number of women traveling for business is rising. within the past most corporate travelers were men.
 Now, nearly half all business travelers within the US are women.

-Travel managers especially should note of this business travel trend as their female business travelers have different concerns—especially with relevance safety—than their male colleagues.
+Travel managers especially should take these business travel tips into account as their female business travelers have different concerns—especially with relevance safety—than their male colleagues.

 A 2019 survey from a large travel management organization revealed that 77% of female business travelers have experienced harassment or mistreatment while traveling.